thoughtworks-jumpstart/guides/docs/fundamentals/command-line.md

-# Command line tools {docsify-ignore-all}
+# Command line basics {docsify-ignore-all}

-Get familiar with these essential command line tools.
+After developing an application, you want to serve this applicaton on a server.
+Since most servers are typically Linux based, it's important to get familiar with these essential commands so that you are able to navigate around easily.

+There may be times you might be asked to navigate a server to view the logs in order to determine the cause of a bug or you might be asked to complete a manual task that can be automated with a shell script and a cron job.

 ## Shell

 A shell is a command line user interface.
 Most Unix-like operating systems use Bash.

-The default shell for macOS, since 10.15 Catalina, is Z shell.
+However, the default shell for macOS, since 10.15 Catalina, is Z shell.
+Prior versions of macOS used Bash.
+Windows does not have Bash, but an emulator can be installed.

 - Use the `Tab` key on your keyboard to complete arguments or list available commands
 - Use `CTRL` + `R` to search through previously used commands